cSeq20/TaxiBookingProject/README.md

 # TaxiBookingProject
-University project of booking a taxi
+University project of booking a taxi.

+Using HTML, CSS, JavaScript and PHP